Dafydd Gam: Legacy

-Like his opponent Glyndŵr, Gam has gained a sheen of legend and many stories about him are late oral traditions, folklore and family legends of uncertain reliability.
+Like his opponent Glyndŵr, Dafydd has gained a sheen of legend, and many stories about him are late oral traditions, folklore and family legends of uncertain reliability.
 Chief amongst them is the tale that he tried to assassinate Glyndŵr at his parliament at Machynlleth in 1404.
 According to local lore, when the attempt failed, he was imprisoned in the Royal House, which survives.
 The legends differ on his subsequent fate.
 Some claim that Glyndŵr released Gam soon after the Parliament, despite his refusal to submit, a decision that Glyndŵr would later regret.
 Others say that he was imprisoned for many years – but these are contradicted by his apparent participation in the Battle of Pwll Melyn in 1405.
-The stories concerning his rivalry with Glyndŵr include satirical englyn in Welsh, supposedly composed by Glyndŵr himself about his rival after he had burnt his house to the ground.
-Whatever the truth of these tales there seems no doubt that Glyndŵr and his men, and popular tradition, regarded Dafydd as one of the chief enemies of the rebellion.
+The stories concerning his rivalry with Glyndŵr include satirical englynion in Welsh, supposedly composed by Glyndŵr himself about his rival after he had burnt his house to the ground.
+Whatever the truth of these tales, there seems no doubt that Glyndŵr and his men, and popular tradition, regarded Dafydd as one of the chief enemies of the rebellion.

-George Borrow describes Gam in Wild Wales (1862) as follows: "He was small of stature and deformed in person, though possessed of great strength.
+George Borrow describes Dafydd in Wild Wales (1862) as follows: "He was small of stature and deformed in person, though possessed of great strength.
 He was very sensitive of injury, though quite as alive to kindness; a thorough-going enemy and a thorough-going friend."

-Gam is a key character in John Cowper Powys's novel Owen Glendower (1941).
+Dafydd is a key character in John Cowper Powys's novel Owen Glendower (1941).

-By the Tudor period, Gam appears to have typified the loyal and valiant Welshman.
+By the Tudor period, Dafydd appears to have typified the loyal and valiant Welshman.
 He is better known in England as "Davy Gam", under which name he is mentioned briefly in Shakespeare's Henry V (4.8.102) as the last name in the short list of the noble fallen read out to King Henry.
 His influence on the play may have been greater still: in the words of the Oxford Dictionary of National Biography, Dafydd "may indeed, as has been suggested, be the model for Shakespeare's Fluellen, the archetypal Welshman".
 The theory dates back to at least 1812, when it was said: "There can be little doubt but that Shakspeare, in his burlesque character of Fluellen, intended David Gam."

 Fluellen: "If your Majesty is remembered of it, the Welshmen did good service in a garden where leeks did grow, wearing leeks in their Monmouth caps, which your Majesty knows, to this hour is an honourable badge of the service, and I do believe, your Majesty takes no scorn to wear the leek upon Saint Tavy's day."

 King Henry: "I wear it for a memorable honour; for I am Welsh, you know, good my countryman."